-The Ryman Street facility is staffed by well trained, professional intake workers and support staff twenty-four hours a day, seven days a week.
-There are two intake and referral specialist that conduct intakes throughout the day providing basic case management and referrals for clients and residents.
+The West Broadway Street facility is staffed by well trained, professional intake workers and support staff twenty-four hours a day, seven days a week.
+There are two intake and referral specialists that conduct intakes throughout the day providing basic case management and referrals for clients and residents.
 All residents must be checked in by 7:30 p.m.
 In order to stay at the shelter, residents must agree to basic rules, including refraining from the use of drugs and alcohol to enter into the facility.
-We required that residents complete one chore for their previous night of stay to keep the building clean and running smoothly and to create an environment of accountability and respect.
+We require that residents complete one chore for their previous night of stay to keep the building clean and running smoothly and to create an environment of accountability and respect.
 The shelter beds provide short term, emergency housing, and an interim solution for homeless individuals who are seeking more permanent housing.

 Food Insecurities Programs

 The Pov operates Missoula's primary soup kitchen.
 We open our doors for breakfast, lunch, and dinner, seven days a week.
-This amounts to over 130,000 meals to Missoula’s hungry and homeless each and every year - with over one million meals sered since 2005.
+This amounts to over 130,000 meals to Missoula’s hungry and homeless each and every year - with over one million meals served since 2005.

 The food is nutritious, tasty, and the bulk of it is provided by donations from the community at large, as well as through collaborations with the Missoula Food Bank, the Montana Food Bank Network, Garden City Harvest, the commodities program, and local restaurants and businesses.